nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Removing a task : `rmt`

-Removes an existing task from the task list.
+Removes an existing task from the planner so that you can reduce clutter from the planner or remove a mistakenly added task easily.

 Format: `rmt INDEX`

 * Removes the task at the specified `INDEX`.
-* The index refers to the index number shown in the displayed task list.
+* The index refers to the index number shown in the displayed planner.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `ls` followed by `rmt 2` removes the 2nd task in the task list.
+* `ls` followed by `rmt 2` removes the 2nd task in the planner.
 * `find Work` followed by `rmt 1` removes the 1st task in the result of the `find` command.

 ### Removing a field from a task : `rmf`

-Removes an existing field from a task in the task list.
+Removes an existing field from a task in the planner so that you can remove certain details from the task directly and not go through the hassle of removing the task and adding the same task with lesser fields again.

 Format: `rmf INDEX FIELD`

 * Removes the specified field of task at `INDEX`.
-* The index refers to the index number shown in the displayed task list.
+* The index refers to the index number shown in the displayed planner.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Fields are specified in the format of `d/` `t/`.
 * Exactly one field must be specified.
 * Title field cannot be removed.

 Examples:
-* `ls` followed by `rmf 2 d/` removes the description from the 2nd task in the task list.
+* `ls` followed by `rmf 2 d/` removes the description from the 2nd task in the planner.
 * `find Cat` followed by `rmf 1 t/` removes all the tags from the 1st task in the result of the `find` command.

 ### Counting down to a task : `count`

-Displays the number of days left to a task's date if it exists.
+Displays the number of days left to a task's date if it exists so that you can know how much time left to work on the task.

 Format: `count INDEX`

 * Counts the number of days until the date of the task at `INDEX`.
-* The index refers to the index number shown in the displayed task list.
+* The index refers to the index number shown in the displayed planner.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The task at index must have a date, otherwise countdown cannot be done.

 Examples:
-* `ls` followed by `count 4` displays the number of days left to the 4th task in the task list.
+* `ls` followed by `count 4` displays the number of days left to the 4th task in the planner.
 * `find Wool` followed by `count 1` displays the number of days left to the 1st task in the result of the `find` command.

 ### Displaying statistics : `stat`

-Displays the statistics of the planner.
+Displays the statistics of the planner so that you can check the current task progression and determine your own work efficiency conveniently.

 Statistics include:
 1) The total number of tasks in the planner.
 2) The percentage of tasks completed (marked as done).
 3) The number of tasks due in the next 7 days from the system's current time.